Description

 Risk and Exploitability

 The CVSS score is 5.5, indicating moderate severity.
-EPSS data is not available and the vulnerability is not listed in CISA KEV, suggesting no known exploitation.
+EPSS data is < 1%, and the vulnerability is not listed in CISA KEV, suggesting no known exploitation.
 The likely attack vector is local via the ctnetlink netlink interface, and the required privilege level is inferred to be local user access capable of sending and reading netlink messages.
 The inference is marked because the description does not explicitly state the vector or privilege.
 Exploitation would allow an attacker to read stale NAT configuration data, which may aid in reconnaissance but does not provide direct code execution or privilege escalation.
+This flaw affects Linux kernel versions 7.0 RC1 through RC6, as identified by the listed CPEs, and any kernel derived from those that do not include the patch.

 Remediation